ocp-power-automation/ocp4-playbooks/playbooks/roles/ocp-customization/README.md

 Use this to deploy containerized version of [RSCT](https://www.ibm.com/support/knowledgecenter/SGVKBA) on every OCP node running on PowerVM infrastructure.
 This is enabled by default when deploying OCP in PowerVM or PowerVS.
 Follow the instructions provided [here](/docs/rsct-deploy.md) to deploy RSCT on an existing OCP cluster.

+**4. Automate setting of Node Labels**

+Use this to automate setting of Node Labels on PowerVS.
+This refers to the [Well-known Labels document](https://kubernetes.io/docs/reference/labels-annotations-taints).

 Requirements
 ------------